JoacimLord/The-Luna-Framework/README.md

 int main()
 {
-	//How to initalize a window and name it Luna::Application app("App");
+	//How to initalize a window and name it.
+Recommended to use a smart ptr, this stack allocation is for demo purposes.
+	Luna::Application app("App");

 	//Move directly into the while-loop, app.IsRunning() needs to be included here